LiveNathan/blog/_posts/explaining-disp.md

+# How to Explain Comb Filtering and Dynamic DiSP

 ## How do you explain comb filtering?

 How would you explain the concept of comb filtering to someone with no audio engineering background?
 Would you try to find an example of a listening experience that you both have had?
 Would you try to find a visual analogy?
 How would you explain it to your mother?

-## Making Sound Better Everywhere: The Challenge of Explaining Dynamic DiSP
+## The Challenge of Explaining Audio Technology

-Yesterday a friend asked me what I've been working on recently, and I said, "...um, I don't know."
+Yesterday a friend asked me what I've been working on recently, and I replied, "...um, I don't know."

-What I'm working on is called GainGuardian whose goal is the commercialization of a technology called dynamic diffuse signal processing (DiSP).
-It's pretty straight forward to explain to an audio engineer by talking about comb filtering, phase, and decorrelation, but I have no idea how to explain it to a civilian.
-It made me realize how challenging it is to explain audio concepts that professionals understand intuitively but most people experience without labeling.
+What I'm actually working on is called GainGuardian—a project to commercialize dynamic diffuse signal processing (DiSP).
+It's straightforward to explain to audio engineers by discussing comb filtering, phase, and decorrelation, but I struggle to explain it to non-specialists.

-Professionally, I need to learnt to talk about these subjects at difference levels.
-Personally, I just want to have some response when my friends ask me what I'm working on.
+Professionally, I need to learn to talk about these subjects at different levels.
+Personally, I just want a good response when friends ask what I'm working on.

-## My Own Attempts at Explanation

-### Universal Experience Approach
+## The Universal Experience Approach

-Have you ever walked across the audience at a concert and noticed that the bass sounds strong in some spots but almost disappears in others?
-Or maybe you've heard a swooshing sound at an outdoor concert when the drummer hits the cymbals and the window gusts?
-These are both likely a result of comb filtering—where sound from multiple sources (like two speakers) arrives at your ears at slightly different times, causing some frequencies to cancel out completely while others get boosted.
-It's not always obvious when you're standing still because it's a natural phenomenon used by our brain for location cues, but in the case of a sound system it is position dependent and easier to here as a contrast between one location and another.
+Have you ever walked across an audience at a concert and noticed the bass sounds strong in some spots but almost disappears in others?
+Or heard a swooshing sound at an outdoor concert when the drummer hits the cymbals during a wind gust?
+These effects are likely caused by comb filtering—where sound from multiple sources arrives at your ears at slightly different times, causing some frequencies to cancel out completely while others get boosted.

+You might not notice this when standing still because it's a natural phenomenon our brain uses for location cues.
+In a sound system context, it's position-dependent and easier to hear as you move between locations.

-It's similar to ripples in a pond - when two sets of waves meet, they sometimes add together (making bigger waves) and sometimes cancel each other out (creating flat spots).
-In sound, this creates those "dead zones" where certain frequencies just vanish.
+It's similar to ripples in a pond—when two sets of waves meet, they sometimes add together (making bigger waves) and sometimes cancel each other out (creating flat spots).
+In sound, this creates those "dead zones" where certain frequencies seem to vanish.

-### Simple Technical Explanation
+## What Dynamic DiSP Actually Does

-Dynamic Diffuse Signal Processing (DiSP) is an innovative technology that attempts to reduce the occurance and severity of the interfence patterns that can lead to these dead zones.
+Dynamic Diffuse Signal Processing (DiSP) is a technology that reduces the occurrence and severity of interference patterns that create these dead zones.
 It works by applying imperceptible controlled phase adjustments to preserve the original character of the sound while ensuring more consistent audio quality throughout a venue.

-In everyday terms: it makes sound systems deliver more consistent quality no matter where you're sitting or standing in a room.
+In everyday terms, it makes sound systems deliver more consistent quality no matter where you're sitting or standing in a room.
 No more "bad seats" acoustically.

 As my dad says, "It's a gain changer." (womp womp)

 ## The Commercialization Journey

 I'm working to bring this technology to market.
-The research shows it works - in tests, sound processed with Dynamic DiSP scored 87.3/100 compared to 91.1/100 for unprocessed audio, showing it's nearly transparent to listeners while solving significant acoustic problems.
+The research is promising—in tests, sound processed with Dynamic DiSP scored 87.3/100 compared to unprocessed audio at 91.1/100.
+This shows the processing is nearly transparent to listeners (you don't notice it changing the sound character) while solving significant acoustic problems.

-My vision is to eventually license this to audio equipment manufacturers so it could be integrated into:
+My vision is to eventually license this technology to audio equipment manufacturers for integration into:
 - Professional sound systems for venues and concerts
 - Home theater systems to address room resonance issues
 - Car audio systems to improve listening experiences